-I understand rehab is not an option for everyone, though there are free rehabs, such as the Salvation Army (see our page on Free Rehabs).
+I understand rehab is not an option for everyone, though there are free rehabs, such as the Salvation Army.

 If you are dealing with an addict who has stopped using or may be in the process of stopping, I would again urge them to try 12 step meetings, such as Alcoholics Anonymous, Narcotics Anonymous, Cocaine Anonymous, etc. 12 step meetings are a place where an addict can connect with other people and find help.

 Another option is an outpatient drug treatment facility if the addict is not willing or able to go into an inpatient drug rehab facility.
 This can be useful in trying to help an addict maintain some clean time.
 Many outpatient facilities include an educational portion as well as a group processing portion, so the addict will get similar treatment as they would in an inpatient drug rehab facility.